frozn/TipTac/README.md

 - added showing of role and talent/specialization icon, coloring talents by class color, average item level, the de facto standard GearScore algorithm from addon TacoTip and TipTac's own implementation of GearScore to TipTacTalents. scanning/inspecting of units completely rewritten.
 - completely rewritten ttCore, ttBars, ttAuras, ttHyperlink and ttIcons. also applied necessary changes to ttStyle.
 - scanning/inspecting of talents and average item level completely rewritten
-- added option in "Anchors" to override anchor for world/frame units/tips during challenge mode, during skyriding or in combat and (Guild & Community, addon WIM) ChatFrame
+- added option in "Anchors" to override anchor for world/frame units/tips during challenge mode, during an instance, during skyriding or in combat and (Guild & Community, addon WIM) ChatFrame
 - added option "Backdrop->Enable Backdrop Modifications" to enable/disable all backdrop modifications
 - added option "Backdrop->BG Texture Layout" to set if the background texture should be repeated or stretched to fit the tip
-- added option "Hiding->Hide Tips Out Of Combat" and "Hiding->Hide Tips In Combat" to hide frame/world unit tips or unit/spell/item/action-bar/experience-bar tips during challenge mode, during skyriding or in/out of combat
+- added option "Hiding->Hide Tips Out Of Combat" and "Hiding->Hide Tips In Combat" to hide frame/world unit tips or unit/spell/item/action-bar/experience-bar tips during challenge mode, during an instance, during skyriding or in/out of combat
 - added option "General->Show Player Guild Realm" to show player guild realm if the guild is from a foreign realm
 - added option "General->Show Player Guild Rank" to show/hide guild name/rank
 - added option "General->Show Player Guild Rank->Format Guild Rank" to also show player guild rank level in addition to guild rank title
 - added option "General->Show Player Guild Member/Officer note"
 - added option "General->Show Mythic+ Dungeon Score" to show mythic+ dungeon score and best run
 - added option "General->Show Current Unit Speed" to show current unit speed after race & class
-- added option "General->Show Mount" to show the player's mount icon/name/speed and an icon indicating if you already have collected the mount
+- added option "General->Show Mount" to show the player's mount icon/name/speed/source/lore and an icon indicating if you already have collected the mount
 - added option "Colors->Enable Coloring of Name" to enable/disable coloring of names
 - added option "Colors->Enable Coloring of Faction Text" to change the color of the unit's faction text
 - added option "ItemRef->Show Mount ID" to show the mount id